arianrhodsandlot/eslint-plugin-biome-x/readme.md

   }]
   ```

-The structure of the configuration can be found on [the configuration reference of Biome](https://biomejs.dev/reference/configuration/).
+You can find the configuration structure in the [Biome configuration reference](https://biomejs.dev/reference/configuration/).

 ## Rules
 💼 Configurations enabled in.\